| ||Format||Pages||Price|| |

-1.4 The values stated in inch-pound units are to be regarded as the standard.
+1.5 Units—The values stated in inch-pound units are to be regarded as standard.
 The values given in parentheses are mathematical conversions to SI units that are provided for information only and are not considered standard.

-1.5 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+1.6 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

 E1316 Terminology for Nondestructive Examinations

 E2884 Guide for Eddy Current Testing of Electrically Conducting Materials Using Conformable Sensor Arrays